luckyfan-cs/DeepModeling/benchmarks/sciencebench/competitions/sciencebench-006-dkpes-visualization-1/description.md

 - Domain: Bioinformatics
 - Subtask Categories: Data Visualization
 - Source: psa-lab/predicting-activity-by-machine-learning
-- Expected Output: dkpes_molecular_analysis_pred.png
 - Output Type: Image

 ## Task

-Given the DKPES dataset, visualize the distribution of signal inhibition values and also visualize their relationship with the tanimoto similarity score.
-Save the figure as "output file".
+Given the DKPES dataset, visualize the distribution of signal inhibition values and also visualize their relationship with the Tanimoto similarity score.
+Save the figure as `pred_results/dkpes_molecular_analysis_pred.png`.

 ## Dataset